 Both categories have the right to residence in the Republic of Croatia from the day of the delivery of the decision approving international protection, which is demonstrated by their residence permit.
 The right to residence in the Republic of Croatia shall be established by the decision approving international protection.[3]
 The request for issuing residence permit should be submitted to the competent police administration,[4] and the residence permit should be issued within 30 days from submitting the request.[5]

 According to the Ministry of Interior 411 residence permits were issued to asylees and 79 to foreigners under subsidiary protection in 2018.[6]
-However no information is available since 2019.
+No information is available for 2019 and 2020.

 However, the decision approving international protection shall be revoked in the part relating to approval of the right of residence in the Republic of Croatia if the asylee or foreigner under subsidiary protection moves out of the Republic of Croatia or resides continually abroad for longer than 6 months without previously informing the Ministry of Interior of this fact.[7]